johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 -	**Adapt** — remix, transform and build upon the material

-> for any purpose, even commercially.
-The licensor cannot revoke these freedoms as long as you follow the licence terms.
+> The licensor cannot revoke these freedoms as long as you follow the licence terms.

 **Under the following terms**:

 -	**Attribution** — You must give appropriate credit, provide a link to the licence, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+-	**NonCommercial** - NonCommercial — You may not use the material for commercial purposes (i.e. primarily intended for commercial advantage or monetary compensation.)

 -	**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same licence as the original.